 - Feta cheese (optional)

-- In a non-stick frying pan, melt the butter on about medium heat (not too high if using butter or it may burn).
+- In a non-stick frying pan, melt the butter over medium heat.
+(Be careful not to place the heat too high when using butter or it may burn).

-- Remove the nuts from the skillet and place them on a sheet of aluminum foil or wax paper until completely cool.
+- Transfer walnuts to a sheet of aluminum foil or silicone baking sheets until completely cool.

 The walnuts should be made in advance and stored to make your cooking day a breeze.

 © Copyrighted 2009 - 2016.
 Wilkins Publishers.
 All rights reserved.
 All content, photos and images are copyrighted by us or their respective owners.
 You must obtain permission by their owners before using any of them.